pauljxtan/custard/README.md

-# custard:
+# custard

-A web application for simple to-do list, as a PHP/JavaScript/AJAX learning project.
+A simple web application implementing a to-do list, as a PHP/JavaScript/AJAX learning project.